arichiardi/sicp-clojure/README.md

 Material from Structure and Interpretation of Computer Programs, in Clojure.

 **Disclaimer**:
-This is not an attempt to produce perfect code, it has been written while learning Clojure, in an attempt of both reading a great Computer Science book and doing its exercises using a modern Lisp-like language.
+This is not an attempt to produce perfect code, it has been written while learning Clojure, in an effort of both reading a great Computer Science book and doing its exercises using a modern Lisp-like language.

 ###### License